chike0824/chike0824.github.io/README.md

 I am a soon to be graduate with a profound interest in cybersecurity and a dedication to solving complex problems.
+Expected Grad Dec 2024.

 ## Objective

-My experience with information technology has sparked a love for cybersecurity, and I'm excited to move into this area.
-My goal is to work as a Tier 1 Analyst in a Security Operations Center (SOC).
+My experience with information technology has sparked a love for cybersecurity and computer systems, and I'm excited to move into this area.
+My goal is to work as a computer analyst .

+## Relevant Coursework
+• System Administration and Maintenance
+• Cyber Security Risk Management
+• Web-Based Program
+• Data Structure and Algorithm Analysis
+• Disaster Recovery and Enterprise Continuity

 ## Skills